 On the federal side, marijuana in all forms has been illegal since the passage of the Controlled Substances Act in 1970.
 Under that federal statute, marijuana and its intoxicating compound THC (tetrahydrocannabinol) are classified as Schedule I substances.
 Schedule I substances are the most tightly restricted category, reserved for drugs with no currently accepted medical use and a high potential for abuse.

-Despite marijuana remaining illegal at the federal level, over the past two and a half decades a growing number of states have passed their own policies legalizing marijuana in some capacity.
+Despite marijuana remaining illegal at the federal level, over the past two and a half decades, a growing number of states have passed their own policies legalizing marijuana in some capacity.
 Today, a majority of Americans live in states with some form of legalized marijuana access.
 Conflicting state and federal marijuana laws can make it challenging to know what states have legalized marijuana and whether marijuana is legal where you live.

 California became the first state to legalize medical marijuana in defiance of federal law in 1996.
 Two years later, Washington State and Oregon followed suit.

 Today, there are 33 U.S. states where medical cannabis is legal and feature comprehensive public medical marijuana programs in their books.